What should I expect at my first visit?

 How many sessions do I need?

-Sclerotherapy involves a series of injection treatments scheduled in a minimum 3-week interval.
-At your first visit, Dr. Malo will indicate the number of sessions you will need.
-Each treatment requires only 10 to 15 minutes of your time.
-The receptionist will give you an appointment at a convenient time for your subsequent visits.
-After completion of your treatments, we recommend a 6-month checkup.
+Sclerotherapy injections cannot be repeated in a 21-day period.
+Dr. Malo will indicate the number of suggested sessions you will need after your initial consultation.
+Each treatment requires 15-25 minutes of your time dependant on the size of required treatment area.
+After completion of your treatments, we recommend a 6-month checkup or 1-year checkup.

 What are the possible side effects?

 Treatment may cause bruising or lumps at the site of injection.
 This is a normal response to treatment.
 Hard lumps and bruising will dissipate in 3-4 weeks.

 If hard lumps and bruising do not dissipate in 3-4 week and are uncomfortable you may require an appointment for draining as your body has not metabolized the collapsed vein at the normal rate.
 This is not an emergency; this is to reduce any discomfort that results.
 If this is required please contact our office staff to book an appointment.

 Despite our detailed history and examination, there is always the possibility of an allergic reaction to medication, tape or bandages.
 At the sign of irregularity, do not hesitate to call our clinic.

 The Medical Service Plan (MSP) has established standards for determining medical versus cosmetic problems.
 MSP pays for your initial consultation with a referral from either your family physician or a walk-in clinic physician.
 If a 6 month period elapses since your last scheduled visit, a re-referral is required again for MSP to pay their portion of continued appointments.

 For all sclerotherapy treatments, a fee is charged directly and paid on the date of service by the patient to cover the cost of therapeutic drugs and tensors bandages used.